Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Introduction

-The Lyapunov method has been widely used to analyze the stability of nonlinear systems, and can be generalized to investigate the stability of time-varying (non-autonomous) systems \cite{khalil2002nonlinear,Boyd1994}.
-A periodic Lyapunov function is introduced to analyze a discrete-time nonlinear periodically time-varying system, which was shown to provide a larger region of attraction estimation compared with standard Lyapunov theory \cite{bohm2012stability}.
-Moreover, stabilization of continuous-time periodic linear systems can be achieved by solving a periodic Lyapunov differential equation \cite{zhou2011periodic}.
-The Lyapunov method can also be applied to analyze the nonlinear stability (e.g., characterization of region of attraction \cite{liu2020input}) or analyze non-periodically time-varying systems \cite{wei2025upper}, which can overcome limitations of numerical simulations and Floquet theory.
+Unlike numerical simulation, Lyapunov-based stability analysis does not require extensive simulations, but directly characterizes the solution trajectory for a set of initial conditions.
+The Lyapunov method has also been generalized to investigate the stability of time-varying (non-autonomous) systems \cite{khalil2002nonlinear,Boyd1994}.
+For example, a periodic Lyapunov function is introduced to analyze a discrete-time nonlinear periodically time-varying system \cite{bohm2012stability}, and stabilization of continuous-time periodic linear systems can be achieved by solving a periodic Lyapunov differential equation \cite{zhou2011periodic}.
+The Lyapunov method can also be applied to analyze nonlinear stability \cite{liu2020input}, nonlinear input-output properties \cite{wei2025nonlinear}, and non-periodically time-varying systems \cite{wei2025upper}, which can overcome limitations of Floquet theory.
+Here, we will analyze the special case of a linear \rev{periodically} time-varying system describing oceanic flows using the Lyapunov method, with the potential to extend to more general systems in mind.
+We demonstrate that the Lyapunov method can characterize the growth rate consistent with Floquet theory and numerical simulations for the defined system.